Human Services Program

 - HUSE 282 and 284 (practicum courses) requires the prerequisites be completed and departmental approval.

-- HUSE 293 and program approved electives-please meet with the program advisor to choose course(s) appropriate to practicum.
+- HUSE 293 and program approved electives-please meet with the program director to choose course(s) appropriate to practicum.

-- WRIT 121 should also be taken early in the program, see assessment tests for further information.
+- WRIT 121 should also be taken early in the program, see assessment tests for further information; it is a prerequisite to HUSE 282 Practicum I.

 What is a prerequisite?